From Quarry to Kitchen: Understanding the Vistas of Granite Countertops

 Granite countertops feature durability and moisture resistance even though their porous nature remains a consideration.
 To maintain its integrity most manufacturers treat granite countertops with a high-quality sealant prior to delivery.
 The sealant applied to kitchen countertops protects against stains and bacteria while food preparation occurs regularly.

 Homeowners should reseal their granite countertops at intervals ranging from one to three years depending on how much they use them.
 Quartz countertops possess non-porous properties through engineering processes that eliminate the need for sealing.
-Many people keep their preference for granite’s natural warmth and genuine appearance.
+Many people maintain their preference for granite’s natural warmth and genuine appearance.

 Step Seven: Professional Delivery and Installation